fresh-ops/fresh-ops/README.md

 ## Hi there 👋
-Name's Matvej aka fresh-ops or just fresh and I'm really obsessed with user interface design.
+Name's Matvey aka fresh-ops or just fresh and I'm really obsessed with user interface design.
 Usualy work as frontend developer

 ### Development kits and skills